amuacm/nvim/vimscript.md

 Next, save the file and intall the plugins by typing `:PlugInstall` followed by the command `:so` to source the file.
 Your plugins should all update from here.

-## step 6 | using lsp with coqueror of combinations
+## step 6 | using lsp with conqueror of combinations